Gabjure/GABIBOT/README.md

  2. Trial & Error: Paralel to the investigation I worked with a lot of models, many worked, many didn't.
 I not only worked with Generative models but also with Retraival based models so I could get familiarized with all the aspects of the chatbot world.

  3. The proyect: Once I learned enough about generative models and had seen enough of them, I was able to work with them and understand what I was doing and started working on the proyect.
-Most of the issues came from the big amout of data that I've worked with and the number of epochs (iterations through the dataset) I decided where the minimum necessary: 500.
+Most of the issues came from the big amout of data that I've worked with and the number of epochs (iterations through the dataset) I worked with.

- Interface Creation: Telegram, with Fatherbot,

 ## Links<a name="id9"></a>